Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 ## Xamarin.WinPhone ##

-Anyline will be available Windows Phone by Q4 2015.
+Anyline will be available Windows Phone by the end of Q4 2015.